 I clear my throat.
 Despite her last sentences, I’m terrified that some of her next words will include a decision to never see me again.

 “Does it mean that you don’t like me much, because you think I’m not particularly broken?”
 I ask in a vulnerable tone that I wouldn’t have used willingly.

 Alazne chuckles as if I’m being an idiot.
 Then she passes one of her hanging legs over the low wall to the street’s side, so she can hug me fully.

 “Not at all.
 Believe me, I have never… Truly, I have never felt this for anyone.
 I’m exploring new territory.
 I want it to stay.”

-It’s already evening and the city is quickly losing light as we reach the Easo street on foot.
-A kilometer or so away we’ll reach our train station.
+It’s already evening and the city is losing light quickly as we reach the Easo street on foot.
+A kilometer or so away we’ll arrive at our train station.
 I can’t wait, because I’m spent.
 I feel like a shriveled raisin.
 However, both Alazne and I find ourselves glancing at the proud apartment buildings to our left.
 They are in a different category than the working class towers of nests that I identify with most of the cities between Donostia and Irún, and in Irún itself, particularly the area where Alazne lives.

 “Must be nice, huh?” she says softly, exhausted.

 “Yeah.
 A lot of things must be nice.
 I’ll try to find some of those.
 If you are referring to living in a better place than… Well, what I know of your apartment building, you don’t have stay there for much longer if you don’t want to.
 I live in Hondarribia, as I said, in a nice house inside a gated community.
 Nothing nearby resembling the throng of this area, nor any bastardly old men wearing tracksuits who walk their shitty dogs.
 Whenever you want, just come live with me.”